mudpuppy

 you want to add a timer sometime after session creation or wish to store the

-timer ID of the created timer) you should prefer to instantiate
+int timer ID of the created timer) you should prefer to instantiate

-your own mudpuppy_core.TimerConfig
+your own mudpuppy_core.TimerConfig to use with

 Example: